saylent/WeatherApp/README.md

 * Des Moines, IA
 * Salt Lake City, UT

-Show the temprature in both Fahrenheit and Celius units.
+Show the temperature in both `Fahrenheit` and `Celius` units.
-Sort the cities in the descending order based on the tempratures.
+Sort the cities in the descending order based on their temperatures.

 #### Api Details:
-Api documentation:
-https://www.wunderground.com/weather/api/d/docs
+Api details can be found here: https://www.wunderground.com/weather/api/d/docs

 Saylent Api Key: